I-400-class submarine

-The I-400-class submarine (伊四百型潜水艦, I-yon-hyaku-gata sensuikan) Imperial Japanese Navy (IJN) submarines were the largest submarines of World War II, with the final completed submarine being finished roughly a month before the end of the war.
-The I-400s remained the largest submarines ever built until the construction of nuclear ballistic missile submarines in the 1960s.
-The official designation was the Sentoku type submarine (潜特型潜水艦, Sen-Toku-gata sensuikan), "Sentoku" being the abreviation of Sensuikan Toku (潜水艦特, Submarine Special).
-They were submarine aircraft carriers able to carry three Aichi M6A Seiran aircraft underwater to their destinations.
+The Imperial Japanese Navy (IJN) I-400-class submarines (伊四百型潜水艦, I-yon-hyaku-gata sensuikan) were submarine aircraft carriers able to carry three Aichi M6A Seiran aircraft underwater to their destinations.
 They were designed to surface, launch their planes, then quickly dive again before they were discovered.
 They also carried torpedoes for close-range combat.

+At 122 m, the three I-400s were the largest submarines of World War II, with the final completed submarine being finished roughly a month before the end of the war.
+They remained the largest submarines ever built until the construction of nuclear ballistic missile submarines in the 1960s.
+The official designation was the Sentoku type submarine (潜特型潜水艦, Sen-Toku-gata sensuikan), "Sentoku" being the abbreviation of Sensuikan Toku (潜水艦特, Submarine Special).